sagormajomder/emergency-hotline/readme.md

 #### getElementsByClassName()

 - It help us to select multiple html elements
 - It returns a live HTMLCollection which is an array-like object.
-That's why we can't apply any arroy method on this object.
+That's why we can't apply any array method on this object.
 We can just iterate it using traditional `for` loop or `for...of` loop and can access it's items using index number.
 - To select elements, we have to put just `class` name of the element without any prefix like (.).
 - If no match element found, it return empty HTMLCollection.